php-service-bus/active-record/README.md

 ## What is it?

-Active Record pattern implementation for use in [service-bus](https://github.com/php-service-bus/service-bus) framework.
+Simple Active Record pattern implementation

 ## Examples